seattle-javascript-401d25/36-40-fullstack-app/LAB-38.md

 * Make a new `googleOAuth` router module that takes in a `code` from Google in order to initiate OAuth on the backend
 * Save a new acount in the Mongo database based off the Google response you received
 * If an existing user signs in again using Google, you should query the Mongo database for that user and set the user's token as a cookie in the browser
+* Use the comments in [lecture code](https://github.com/codefellows/seattle-javascript-401d25/blob/master/back-end/18-asset-management/aws-s3-asset-mgt/src/router/google-oauth-router.js) as a guide for how you should code this process out
 #### frontend
 * Follow current lecture's scaffolding
 * Your frontend `.env` should now look like this: